emissary-ingress/emissary/docs/topics/install/help/dns-propagation.md

-# edgectl install: DNS Failed to Propagate to This Host
+# `edgectl install`: DNS Failed to Propagate to This Host

 ## The Problem